Yoast/wordpress-seo/readme.txt

 = 19.6 =
 Release Date: August 23rd, 2022

+Yoast SEO 19.6 is out today!
+In this release, we’ve rolled out some general enhancements.
+In addition, we’ve improved the performance of Yoast SEO on bigger, more complex sites.
+Read more about what's new in Yoast SEO 19.6 in [our release post in English](https://yoa.st/release-23-8-22) or [our release post in Spanish](https://yoa.st/release-23-8-22-spanish)!

 Bugfixes:

-* Fixes a bug in the Classic Editor where clicking on the SEO link inside of the publish box would not always scroll the SEO analysis into view.
+* Fixes a bug in the Classic Editor where clicking on the SEO link inside the publish box would not always scroll the SEO analysis into view.
 * Fixes a bug where an emoji in our replacement variable editors is not entirely removed when the backspace/delete button is hit.
 * Fixes a bug where a redirect to our installation success page could happen on admin AJAX calls.